 - Insomnia due to a drug or substance

-Hypersomnia is characterized by a difficulty of staying awake and an important need to sleep (sleeping too much, too often, and / or at anytime) when it’s not associated with circadian rhythm disorder, respiratory disorder or any other cause of sleep disorder.
+Hypersomnia is characterized by difficulty of staying awake and an important need to sleep (sleeping too much, too often, and / or at any time) when it’s not associated with circadian rhythm disorder, respiratory disorder or any other cause of sleep disorder.

 Narcolepsy is a neurological disorder that affects the control of sleep and wakefulness.
 People with narcolepsy experience excessive daytime sleepiness and intermittent, uncontrollable episodes of falling asleep during the daytime.
 These sudden sleep attacks may occur during any type of activity at any time of the day.

-The difference with Hypersomnia lies in the fact that Hypersomnia leads to sleeping excessive amounts of time and having severe difficulty waking up after sleeping (i.e. excessive sleep inertia).
-People with narcolepsy frequently do not sleep excessive amounts of time, and may find brief naps refreshing.
+The difference with Hypersomnia lies in the fact that Hypersomnia leads to sleep excessive amounts of time and has severe difficulty waking up after sleeping (i.e. excessive sleep inertia).
+People with narcolepsy frequently do not sleep excessive amounts of time and may find brief naps refreshing.
 Many people with narcolepsy also experience symptoms related to REM sleep instability such as sleep paralysis.

-We know that not only is the amount of sleep important, but also its quality.
+We know that not only is the amount of sleep important, so is the quality.

 A night breathing issue causes poor sleep quality with frequent nocturnal awakenings (conscious or unconscious).
-There is two main category of night breathing disorder.
+There are two main categories of night breathing disorder.